UVADS/ds2001/README.md

 - **The quizzes should be done “closed book:”** please refrain from consulting any resources including notes, books, the web, devices, or other external media
 - If you know in advance that you will miss any of the scheduled quizzes, you must make arrangements in advance with the instructor.
 (At least one week in advance if possible, or as soon as you are able if an unforeseen event occurs preventing you from taking the quiz.)

 **Semester Project**
+- Information about the project is provided on Collab.
 - Project submission (write-up, code, etc.) is due in the final week of the course (see Important Dates near top of Syllabus).
 See Collab for submission details.
-(This date is for *all* students, regardless of project presentation date.)
-- Project presentations will be in the last few days of the semester.
+- Project presentations will be during the final meeting of the semester.
-Information about the project will be provided on Collab.
 - If you know in advance that you will be absent for the project presentations, you must make arrangements in advance with the instructor.
 (At least one week in advance if possible.
 Or as soon as you are able if an unforeseen event occurs preventing you from presenting your final project.)

 ### Spirit of the Course
-Students must attend daily live sessions and complete the final project as a team.
+Students must attend live sessions and complete the final project as a team.
 For the programming assignments and quizzes, you must submit your own work.

 ### Electronic Submission of Assignments
 All assignments must be submitted electronically through Collab by the specified due dates and times.
 It is crucial to complete all assigned work—failure to do so will likely result in failing the class.